Fundamentals of research methods for Development Studies

 - understanding of the suitability of various research approaches and techniques to specific research question

-Throughout the course, some issues will be given special emphasis, namely: data availability; specific problems in data acquisition; limitations to applicability of generic research techniques in development studies; a critical understanding of the problems of using evidence and different research techniques; basic rules of fieldwork practice and ethics.
+Throughout the module, some issues will be given special emphasis, namely: data availability; specific problems in data acquisition; limitations to applicability of generic research techniques in development studies; a critical understanding of the problems of using evidence and different research techniques; basic rules of fieldwork practice and ethics.

 Teaching takes place through a weekly 2 hour lecture and 1 hour tutorial.